Have you ever walked into a room and immediately known something was wrong? What about before you walked into the room?

 For years I have watched stereotypes and cliches comprise the majority of representation of autism in literature, television, and film.
 Some aspects of these portrayals were true to my life, and others were not.
 As the expression goes, if you’ve met one Autistic person, you’ve met one Autistic person (I use Identity first language as most Autistics do).
 One portrayal has always been problematic for me: The idea that Autistics have low emotional quotient (EQ).
 The suggestion I’m incapable of empathy is ridiculous.
 From what I’ve seen of many other Autistics, it’s an absurd assertion in general.

-Simon Baron-Cohen has built a career out of characterising autism as a zero-empathy disorder.
+Simon Baron-Cohen has built a career out of characterizing autism as a zero-empathy disorder.
 One vicious blogger I had the unfortunate luck of stumbling across quotes Baron-Cohen’s credentials at length, then proceeds to use them to mock actually autistic people having the audacity to claim any degree of reliable self-knowledge.
-In her blog, Psychopathy… Or Asperger’s Syndrome, she says the only reliable way to know if an Autistic person has empathy is to ask a third party.
+I won’t give the name of her blog because I don’t want you guys to seek her out and be attacked.
+She says the only reliable way to know if an Autistic person has empathy is to ask a third party.
 She backs this up with things Simon Baron-Cohen wrote in The Science of Evil that reflect her opinion.
 I wonder what a third party would say about either of their capacity for empathy?
 The names they’ve given to their work show a lack of empathy, without even glancing at the content.

 It doesn’t take long to find articles and research which show the view of autism is shifting towards what I’ve observed: Autistics experience overloads of empathy, to the point where it’s hard to process and exhibit appropriate reactions.